 Even though they are buying the canang, women are still in charge of the daily offerings, and people believe that the sacred meaning and purpose of the regular morning offering remains the same.

-After completing the canang sari, Balinese Hinduism usually lit the incense.
+After completing the canang sari, Balinese Hindus usually lit the incense.
 They also sprinkle some holy water on the canang sari.
 This holy water was not random tap water with flowers.
 Usually, the creation ritual of holy water took days.

-Balinese Hinduism people often show gratitude wherever they live.
+Balinese Hindu people often show gratitude wherever they live.
 While the ritual might be different in each region when you visit Bali, the canang sari meaning is more or less the same.
-The next time you see canang sari offering on the ground or at the temple, you might feel the sincere heart that most Balinese people have.
+The next time you see a canang sari offering on the ground or at the temple, you might feel the sincere heart that most Balinese people have.

-Copyright © 2024 www.UbudVillasRental.com.
+Copyright © 2026 www.UbudVillasRental.com.
 All rights reserved.